ewoprager/RandomRayReg/README.md

 So far, the implementation is just for the analogous 1D/2D registration problem, of a 1D fixed X-ray image, and a 2D moving CT image.

-See [RandomRays.pdf](RandomRays.pdf) for a mathematical explanation.
+See [RandomRays.pdf](RandomRays.pdf) for a detailed motivation, derivation and explanation.

 ## Modules

 ### `tools`

-Some simply mathematical operations on images and vectors.
+Some simple mathematical operations on images and vectors.

 ### `ray`